cuelang/cuelang.org/content/en/docs/usecases/datadef.md

 ```

 Declarations with a name starting with `#` are definitions.
-Defintions are not emitted when converting to data, for instance when
+Definitions are not emitted when converting to data, for instance when
 exporting to JSON, and thus do not need to be concrete in such cases.
-Defintions assume the definition of closed structs, which means a user may
+Definitions assume the definition of closed structs, which means a user may
 only use fields that are explicitly defined.

 In CUE, an API is backwards compatible if it subsumes the older one, or